 Normally we are open from April through to the last weekend in October.
-Hopefully we can resume this schedule in 2021 but no one can know yet.
-Meanwhile follow us from a safe distance through our News pages.
+We are working on a plan to open at weekends from Saturday May 22 Meanwhile follow us from a safe distance through our News pages.

 Little Hall Lavenham

 Little Hall Lavenham is a late 14th Century hall house on the main square, its story mirrors the history of Lavenham over the centuries.
 First built in the 1390s as a family house and workplace, it was enlarged, improved and modernised in the mid 1550s, and greatly extended later.
 By the 1700s it was giving homes to six families.
 It was restored in the 1920s/30s.

 In the 1960s and 70s it was an outpost of Kingston (Surrey) College of Art.
 In 1975 Surrey County Council offered it to the Suffolk Building Preservation Trust, together with two cottages.
 Before selling the cottages, the Trust was able to restore Little Hall.

 This late C14 hall house containing the Gayer-Anderson collection of pictures and artefacts was opened to the public in 1978 and now operates as a museum.

 One of the oldest buildings in the best preserved of the Suffolk wool towns, medieval sources suggest that this 14th century house was built for the Causton family of clothiers and its subsequent development has mirrored the changing fortunes of Lavenham.

 Little Hall was restored by the Gayer-Anderson brothers who filled the house with art and artefacts collected during their extensive travels.
 Study the development of the Tudor house, explore the collection, relax in its tranquil walled garden or, with a guide, hear the story of its occupants through the centuries.
 Whatever your interest this much loved museum will welcome and intrigue you.

 NOT TO BE MISSED!